nswdpc/silverstripe-csp/docs/en/05_reporturi_and_other_services.md

 ## Reporting Services

+You can choose to receive violation reports when they occur at a reporting service that can handle CSP reports.

+The module provides its own controller for receiving violation reports - be aware that enabling local reporting could cause load issues on higher traffic websites.

-There are a number of services that can be used to collect CSP reports, one example is report-uri.com.
+There are a number of external services that can be used to collect CSP reports, one example is report-uri.com.

-> The NSW Department of Premier and Cabinet does not make any service recommendations, this information is provided as a guide only and you are free to use whichever service you find suitable.
+> NSWDPC does not make any service recommendations, this information is provided as a guide only and you are free to use whichever service you find suitable.

 ### Configuring Report URI